rtlabs-com/c-link/README.md

 # CC-Link IE Field Basic stack (master and slave)

-This repository contains an evaluation version of **c-link**, a CC-Link IE Field Basic stack.
-This evaluation version is built for x86_64 Linux, GLIBC 2.31 and runs on e.g. Ubuntu 20.04 or later.
+This repository contains "c-link", a CC-Link IE Field Basic stack.
+The stack is written to an OS abstraction layer and can also be used in a bare metal application.
+Using the abstraction layer, the stack can run on Linux, Windows or on an RTOS.

-This version of c-link can be used for evaluation purposes only.
-Contact sales@rt-labs.com if you intend to use this stack in a product or if you need assistance during evaluation.
-The commercial version of this stack is supplied with full sources.

 Key features:

 - Both master and slave are implemented
 - Easy to use
   - Extensive documentation and instructions on how to get started.
+  - Build and run sample application on Raspberry Pi in 30 minutes.
 - Portable
   - Written in C.
   - Linux, RTOS, Windows or bare metal.